 Supervisions will be organised centrally by the lecturer, with different supervisors taking different topics according to their expertise, and with each student seeing multiple supervisors over the course of the academic year.
-These supervisions will be held on a weekly basis, starting in Lent Term; one revision supervision will be held in Easter Term.
+Four of the supervisions will take place in Lent Term, and two revision supervisions will take place in Easter Term.